arcilli/investsuite-api-docs/docs/insight-apis/themes.md

 ## Service Description

 The InvestSuite quant team composes and actively manages a list of Themes or thematic instrument groups such as Healthcare, Clean & Green Economy, Social Trends each holding an applicable list of financial instruments.
-The aim of the Themes Value-Added-API service is to offer a means to filter the instrument universe to their personal preference and view.
+The aim of the Themes Insight API service is to offer a means to filter the instrument universe to their personal preference and view.
 To retrieve Themes and selected instruments within them perform a `GET` request against the  `/themes/` endpoint:

 - [Themes API Redoc Documentation](https://api.data.investsuite.com/redoc#tag/Themes)
 - [Themes API Swagger UI Interface](https://api.data.investsuite.com/docs#/Themes/)